Ferrara: Festivals

 The Palio of St. George is a medieval-themed horse race held every last Sunday of May.
 Established in 1279, it is probably the oldest such competition in the world.
 The Ferrara Buskers Festival is a non-competitive parade of street musicians from all over the world.
 At the 2017 edition, more than 1,000 artists from 35 different nations took part in the festival, including dancers, clowns, equilibrists, jugglers and other original performers.
 Additionally, the town hosts the yearly Ferrara Balloons Festival, a large hot-air balloon show.

 Sport

 The town's football team, SPAL, was established in 1907.
 In 2017 it was promoted to Serie A, Italy's top-level football league, after a 49-year absence.
 Its home ground is Paolo Mazza Memorial Stadium, with a capacity of 16,134.
-The club went into liquidation at the end of the 2024/2025 season, ans a new club Ars et Labor Ferrara was founded and currently competes in the regional Eccellenza Emilia-Romagna league, the fifth level in Italian football.
+The club went into liquidation at the end of the 2024/2025 season, and a new club Ars et Labor Ferrara was founded and currently competes in the regional Eccellenza Emilia-Romagna league, the fifth level in Italian football.

 Ferrara's basketball team Kleb Basket Ferrara competes in the Serie A2 Basket and plays its home games at the Palasport di Ferrara.